 Chase Sapphire Preferred

 Chase Sapphire Preferred used to be the most popular card for earning Chase Ultimate Rewards points before Chase Sapphire Reserve came along in 2016.
 This is still a great card and might be a better option for some.
 For a $95 annual fee, this card offers 2x points on travel and restaurants and points are worth 1.25 cents each when booking travel through Chase.
 Other benefits include a DoorDash Dash Pass membership and 5x points on Lyft rides.
 The Chase Sapphire Preferred currently has a sign-up bonus of 60,000 points after spending $4,000 in the first three months.

-Chase Freedom is a no annual fee card that is advertised as a cash back card.
+Chase Freedom Flex is a no annual fee card that is advertised as a cash back card.
 The current sign-up bonus is $200 after spending $500 in the first three months.
 This is essentially the same as earning 20,000 Ultimate Rewards points.
 While you can redeem these points for travel through Chase with this card alone, points are only worth 1 cent each.
 You also can’t transfer directly to travel partners like United or Hyatt.
 Instead, transfer to Chase Sapphire Preferred, Chase Sapphire Reserve, or Chase Ink Preferred and then transfer to outside partners.

 The main benefit of this card is the rotating quarterly categories that earn 5x points on the first $1,500 in purchases.
 Make sure to activate this feature when you sign in to your Chase account.
 By maxing out these categories, you can get an additional 7,500 Chase Ultimate Rewards points per quarter.
 That’s 30,000 a year–enough for a one-way economy ticket to Europe on Chase’s partner, United.
-Aside from bonus categories, all other purchases earn 1x points.
+Aside from bonus categories, you can earn 5x points on travel purchases through Chase, 3x points on restaurants and drug stores, and 1x points on all other purchases.

 Chase Freedom Unlimited